Oaklight/ToolRegistry/docs/source/hub.md

 ## Purpose of Hub

-Hub encapsulates commonly used tools as static methods (@staticmethod) in classes, serving as ready-to-use tool groups.
+Hub encapsulates commonly used tools as methods of a class, including both static methods and instance methods, serving as ready-to-use tool groups.
 This design offers several advantages:

 1. **Organization**: Related tool methods are grouped in the same class for easier management and maintenance
 2. **Reusability**: Pre-built tools can be imported and used directly without reimplementation